Maple Leafs beat Sabres 4-2, close in on playoff spot

 Receiving a pass from rookie linemate William Nylander in the left circle, Matthews buried a slap shot to extend his point streak to nine games and give Toronto a 2-0 lead 5:01 into the first period.

+Nylander's assist gave him 60 points on the season.
+The Maple Leafs are the second NHL team to have three rookies with 60 or more points, joining the 1980-81 Quebec Nordiques.

-It was one of three goals the Maple Leafs scored in a span of 43 seconds to take a 3-0 lead before the Sabres put a shot on net.
+Matthrews' goal was one of three the Maple Leafs scored in a span of 43 seconds to take a 3-0 lead before the Sabres put a shot on net.

 Komarov got the first goal at 4:26.
 Buffalo's Jake McCabe tried to clear the puck from behind the net but Kadri intercepted the errant pass and set up Komarov for a tap-in from the left slot.

-Matthews' goal came 35 seconds later and Toronto added to its tally just eight seconds after that when Tyler Bozak won a faceoff in the Buffalo zone and van Rimesdyk scored his 26th on a wrist shot from the high slot.
+Matthews' goal came 35 seconds later and Toronto added to its tally just 8 seconds after that when Tyler Bozak won a faceoff in the Buffalo zone and van Rimesdyk scored his 26th on a wrist shot from the high slot.

+''We basically handed them two of the goals, for sure,'' Sabres coach Dan Bylsma said. ''That's no way to start a hockey game.''

 O'Reilly made it 3-1 when he scored his 20th on a short-handed breakaway 1:51 into the second period.
 Eichel scored his 24th on a breakaway in the final minute of the game, notching his first point in three games.